Dependence of peculiar velocity on the host properties of the gravitational wave sources and its impact on the measurement of Hubble constant: Modeling GW source population for bright sirens

 \subsection{Merger rate density distribution for BNS hosts}

-Almost all properties of galaxies are strongly influenced by their stellar mass \citep{Kauffmann_galaxy_properties}.
-Massive galaxies typically exhibit old stellar ages, high mass-to-light ratios, and low star formation rates.
-They also have high stellar surface mass densities and frequently host active galactic nuclei.
-On the other hand, low-mass galaxies tend to have young stellar populations, low mass-to-light ratios and are actively forming stars at present.
-They have low stellar surface mass densities and rarely contain active galactic nuclei.
-There is also a tight correlation between stellar mass and the metal content in the gas phase of emission-line galaxies.
-This indicates that the amount of metals in a galaxy is closely connected to its stellar mass.
+According to our current understanding of galaxy formation, the formation and growth of a galaxy depends on the halo properties [a review article on this topic \citep{Wechsler:2018pic}].
+The relation between the halo-mass and stellar mass in a galaxy as a function of redshift is a useful indicator for the formation of galaxies.
+Almost all properties of galaxies are strongly influenced by their stellar mass \citep{Kauffmann_galaxy_properties,Taylor_2011}.
+High (low) mass galaxies typically exhibit old (young) stellar populations, high (low) mass-to-light ratios, and low (high) star formation rates \citep{Kauffmann_2003b}.
+There is also a tight correlation between stellar mass and the metal content in the gas phase of emission-line galaxies \citep{Kauffmann_2003a,Tremonti_2004} indicating that the amount of metals in a galaxy is closely connected to its stellar mass.

-In the paradigm of standard sirens, the properties of galaxies in which binary compact objects (BCOs) form (called formation galaxy) can significantly vary from those in which BCOs merge (called host galaxy) \citep{Perna:2021rzq, BNS_masses, Santoliquido:2023wzn}.
-For any arbitrary compact binary system, formation galaxy, and host galaxy may or may not be the same depending upon numerous factors.
+The formation of BNSs in a galaxy depends on the halo mass and also the stellar properties of a galaxy such as stellar mass, star formation rate, stellar metallicity \citep{Perna:2021rzq, BNS_masses, Santoliquido:2023wzn}.
+As a result, the merger rate of BNSs at a redshift depends on the host galaxy properties such as the stellar mass, which in turn also depends on the halo-mass.
+The properties of galaxies in which binary compact objects (BCOs) form (called formation galaxies) can significantly vary from those in which BCOs merge (called host galaxies).
+The properties of the host galaxy and formation galaxy can differ significantly depending on the growth history of the galaxy and also the delay time between the formation of the stars and the merging of a BNS.
 For instance, the formation and evolution of a BNS system span $10^6$ years (1 Myr) to $10^9$ years (1 Gyr) before it finally merges.
 Throughout this timescale, its formation galaxy can be subjected to significant alterations via chemical evolution or even galaxy-galaxy merger resulting in its host galaxy having properties dissimilar to its formation galaxy.